emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

   := refl
 ```

-Naturality in $a$ in fact follows formally.
+Naturality in `#!rzk a` in fact follows formally.
 By a generalization of
 `#!rzk Naturality-contravariant-fiberwise-representable-transformation` which is
 no harder to prove, any fiberwise map between contravariant families over
-$a : A$ is automatically natural.
-Since it would take time to introduce the
+`#!rzk a : A` is automatically natural.
+Since it would take time to introduce
-notion of contravariant family and prove that the domain of  `#!rzk Contra-evid`
+the notion of contravariant family and prove that the domain of
-is one, we instead give a direct proof of naturality in $a : A$.
+`#!rzk Contra-evid`is one, we instead give a direct proof of naturality in
+`#!rzk a : A`.

 ```rzk title="RS17, Lemma 9.2(i), dual"
 #def Is-natural-in-object-contra-evid